 Photos above right: As the finished Spacehawk model would be over 5-feet long and therefore really dreadful to move around the house, or transport in my car, I had decided from the start that it would be built in two halves.
 The steel tubes in each half can be joined together by simply adding another thinner tube down the centre; whilst a large screw head protruding from the rear half locates into a slot in the front part, allowing them to lock together with a simple twisting action.

-interest in one project if the other got
+would loose interest in one project if the other got

 painted and weathered whilst it was still in separate

-colour scheme caused me a little bit of concern because I
+sections.
+The colour scheme caused me a little bit of

-couldn't quite decide what the original colour actually
+concern because I couldn't quite decide what the original

-paint finish.
-I did this by spraying the parts in grey
+an off white paint finish.
+I did this by spraying the

-primer and then covering that with thin
+parts in grey primer and then covering that with thin

 Pictures above: There are a series of repetitive panel effects on the model and I created these by applying masking tapes (cut with the use of templates) to the grey finished surface, then sprayed an initial coat of white, removed the tapes and then applied a second coat, thus creating the two different tones.